BryanWilhite/Blog/presentation/entry/2018/2018-06-14-chen-hui-jing-explains-how-she-plans-the-setup-for-a-css-grid-layout-and-other-tweeted-links.md

 ---json
 {
   "author": null,
-  "content": "How I design with CSS grid\r\n\r\n          Chen Hui Jing explains how she plans the setup for a CSS grid layout.
-There's a CodePen… [twitter.com] Handlebars in #UI Design: A new kind of element which has risen in UI design [uxdesign.cc] I would like to know...", "inceptDate": "2018-06-14T13:15:16.4824531-07:00", "isPublished": true,
+  "content": "How I design with CSS grid            Chen Hui Jing explains how she plans the setup for a CSS grid layout.
+There's a CodePen… [twitter.com] Handlebars in #UI Design: A new kind of element which has risen in UI design [uxdesign.cc] I would like to know i...", "inceptDate": "2018-06-14T13:15:16.4824531-07:00", "isPublished": true,
   "itemCategory": null,